Deck Railing Designs Explained

-Let's consider the visual impact of different materials and design or building techniques.
+Let's consider the visual impact of different materials, design and building techniques.

 Big - Bold - Busy

-Wood posts and balusters are simple and common.
-Here the posts are attached on the outside of the rim joist.
+In this example the wood posts and balusters are simple and common with the posts attached on the outside of the rim joist.

 Light - Airy - Subtle

-Look at the more "airy" open appearance using smaller aluminum pickets that do not obstruct your view.
+In this example you can see how the design creates a more "airy" open appearance by using smaller aluminum pickets that do not obstruct your view.

 Different look.
 Different sense.
 You decide what is best for your view, budget and taste.